Professor, Robinson ChairAgricultural and Resource Economics, UC Berkeley

 Professor Zilberman’s areas of expertise include agricultural and environmental policy; biotechnology; bioenergy and climate change; and the economics of innovation, risk, marketing, water, and pest control.
 He has edited 16 books and coauthored 270 papers in refereed journals ranging from Science to the Quarterly Journal of Economics.
 During the 1980s, his work served as the basis for several projects on the adoption of modern irrigation technology and computers in California agriculture.
 These studies demonstrated that farmers adopt new technologies when it makes economic sense and that extreme events, such as droughts or high prices, can trigger changes in farming practices.
 During the early 1990s, his research on pesticide economics and policy made the case against policies that called to ban pesticides, and advocated instead for smart policies that take advantage of the vast economic benefits that pesticides generate while using incentives to protect against side effects.

-Dr. Zilberman is one of the most cited scholars in agricultural, environmental, and resource economics with 16,626 citations on Google Scholar as of the beginning of 2015.
+Dr. Zilberman is one of the most cited scholars in agricultural, environmental, and resource economics with 28,980 citations on Google Scholar as of October 2019.
 He is a current fellow of the American Agricultural Economics Association (AAEA), the Association of Environmental and Resource Economists (AERA), and the Agricultural & Applied Economics Association.